Surface singularities and planar contact structures: Abstract

 \section{Abstract}

-We prove that if a contact 3-manifold admits an open book decomposition of genus 0, a certain intersection pattern cannot appear in the homology of any of its symplectic fillings, and morever, fillings cannot contain certain symplectic surfaces.
-Applying these obstructions to canonical contact structures on links of normal surface singularities, we show that links of isolated singularities of surfaces in the complex 3-space are planar only in the case of $A_n$-singularities, and in general characterize completely planar links of normal surface singularities (in terms of their resolution graphs).
-We also establish non-planarity of tight contact structures on certain small Seifert fibered L-spaces and of contact structures compatible with open books given by a boundary multi-twist on a page of positive genus.
-Additionally, we prove that every finitely presented group is the fundamental group of a Leschetz fibration with planar fibers.
+We prove that if a contact 3-manifold admits an open book decomposition of genus 0, a certain intersection pattern cannot appear in the homology of any of its minimal symplectic fillings, and moreover, fillings cannot contain symplectic surfaces of positive genus.
+Applying these obstructions to canonical contact structures on links of normal surface singularities, we show that links of isolated singularities of surfaces in the complex 3-space are planar only in the case of $A_n$-singularities.
+In general, we characterize completely planar links of normal surface singularities (in terms of their resolution graphs); these singularities are precisely rational singularities with reduced fundamental cycle (also known as minimal singularities).
+We also establish non-planarity of tight contact structures on certain small Seifert fibered L-spaces and of contact structures arising from the Boothby--Wang construction applied to surfaces of positive genus.
+Additionally, we prove that every finitely presented group is the fundamental group of a Lefschetz fibration with planar fibers.